rythmengine/rythm-doc/en/expression.md

 # More about expression

-Rythm provides additional features for value and expression emission, this includes
+This section is about additional features of expression emission including:

 * [Escaping](#escape)
 * [Null safe expression](#null-safe)